ibm-cloud-docs/bandwidth-metering/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ for Classic bandwidth metering
+# FAQ for classic bandwidth metering
 {: #faqs}

 You can review answers to some frequently asked questions about bandwidth metering.
 {: shortdesc}

-## How is Classic bandwidth metering priced?
+## How is classic bandwidth metering priced?
 {: #price-points}
 {: faq}